 ABOUT

 Margaret's curatorial projects include founding, directing and curating exhibitions at The Garage (2005-2009) her street level exhibition space in JC, NJ.
-The archives of The Garage are housed in the Smithsonian Archives of American Art.
+The archives of The Garage are in the Smithsonian Archives of American Art.

 Photo by Megan Maloy, @megan_maloy